theanupamkumar1/ml-project/README.md

-# End to Ens MLProject
+# End to End MLProject

 MLProject is a machine learning project that includes data ingestion, data transformation, model training, and model monitoring components.
 It is designed to be scalable and easy to use.